Permafrost/TundraTN/SERVICES.md

 #### Inputs:

 * `$bizdoc` is the Trading Networks document to retrieve the content part from.
-Only the internal ID of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.
+For convenience, only the `InternalID` is required.
 * `$content.part` is an optional name of the content part to be returned.
-If not specified, the default content part (`xmldata` for XML, `ffdata` for Flat Files) is returned.
+If not specified, the default content part  is returned:
+  `xmldata` for XML, or `ffdata` for Flat Files.
 * `$content.mode` is an optional choice which determines the type of object `$content` is returned as.
 Defaults to `stream`.
   * `base64`: the content is returned as a base-64 encoded string.